Important Legal Disclaimer

 - Licensed Mortgage Broker or Bank (for loan and finance matters)

 Regulatory Compliance: Under Australian law, only individuals or entities holding an Australian Financial Services (AFS) licence or authorisation can provide personal financial product advice.
-This article does not constitute such advice.
+This content and any tools provided do not constitute such advice.

 Information Currency: Laws, regulations, government schemes, grants, tax rates, and lending criteria change regularly.
-Information in this article may become outdated.
+Information and calculations provided may become outdated.
 Always verify current details through official government sources and licensed professionals before making decisions.

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is given regarding the completeness, accuracy, or currency of the information.
 Readers use this information entirely at their own risk.

-The maths are harsh: Miss a key home buying red flag during your viewing, and you either walk into a costly nightmare or negotiate from weakness after you have already committed.
-Warning signs when buying a home are everywhere if you know how to spot them.
+The maths are harsh: Miss a key issue during your viewing, and you either walk into a costly nightmare or negotiate from weakness after you have already committed.
+Warning signs are everywhere if you know how to spot them.
 Use this guide alongside our home buying checklist 23 steps for complete due diligence protection.

 - Fresh paint throughout an older home